liyih/liyih/README.md

 - ⚡ Fun fact: ...
 -->

 👋 Hi, I'm Yiheng Li.
-I’m currently studying at State Key Laboratory of Multimodal Artificial Intelligence Systems (MAIS), Institute of Automation, Chinese Academy of Sciences, to pursue a master's degree.
-(2024.09-Now)
+I’m currently in a combined Master's and PhD program at the State Key Laboratory of Multimodal Artificial Intelligence Systems (MAIS), Institute of Automation, Chinese Academy of Sciences, pursuing a PhD.
+(2024.09 – Present)

 🔭 Before that, I obtained my bachelor's degree in Artificial Intelligence (experimental class) from Xi'an Jiaotong University along with an honors degree from the Qian Xuesen Honors College.
 (2020.09-2024.06)